-RightStart Math for Levels A through F uses the AL Abacus, a specially designed abacus used throughout these levels.
-This particular abacus highlights a key feature of the program: the technique of teaching children to visualize numbers rather than counting.
+RightStart Mathematics uses the AL Abacus—a specially designed abacus—throughout Levels A through F. This particular abacus highlights a key feature of the program: the technique of teaching children to visualize numbers rather than counting.
 Children learn to quickly spot groups of five and think in terms of "five plus."
 This same sort of visualization (called subitizing) is used in other ways throughout the program.

 RightStart uses a variety of approaches for teaching almost every concept.
 For example, in one lesson, children learn to solve simple equations like 3 + 4 with tally sticks, then with the abacus, then on the worksheet.
 They might use the math balance and the abacus in another lesson, then the balance, tiles, and a geared clock in another lesson.
 Simple card games provide drill and reinforcement.

 RightStart covers the Common Core State Standards as a minimum but goes beyond the standards with advanced mathematical thinking and pacing such as in Singapore Math.
 Many concepts are introduced earlier and taught in more depth than in other programs.
 It's an ambitious program!